MoosaTae/real_time_fraud_detection/README.md

 # Audio Processing and Prediction System

 This repository is a real-time fraud detecion system implemented in **C**, deployed **raspberry pi 5**.
 The system is designed to extract features from audio signals, make real-time fraud predictions using a machine learning model, and communicate results via MQTT.
-It also includes support for sending data to a remote server using cURL.
+It also includes support for sending data to a remote server using cURL. (builded in 1 day for this hackathon. 😵‍💫)

 ## Features